jsegitz/shim-review/README.md

 *******************************************************************************
 ### If your SHIM launches any other components, please provide further details on what is launched.
 *******************************************************************************
-n/a
+fwupd can be launched

 *******************************************************************************
-### If your GRUB2 launches any other binaries that are not the Linux kernel in SecureBoot mode, please provide further details on what is launched and how it enforces Secureboot lockdown.
+### If your GRUB2 or systemd-boot launches any other binaries that are not the Linux kernel in SecureBoot mode, please provide further details on what is launched and how it enforces Secureboot lockdown.
 *******************************************************************************
 n/a